htcondor/htcondor/docs/man-pages/condor_q.rst

     jobs.
 This option is never meaningful for Scheduler universe jobs and only meaningful for grid universe jobs doing matchmaking.
-When this option is used in conjunction with the **-unmatchable** option, The output will be a list of job ids that don’t match any of the available slots. **<qual>** is a comma separated list containing one or more of
+When this option is used in conjunction with the **-unmatchable** option, The output will be a list of job ids that don't match any of the available slots. **<qual>** is a comma separated list containing one or more of